aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/layer-interaction-and-data-access/modify-layer-features/_index.md

 ---
-title: Mastering Layer Feature Modification
+title: How to Buffer Geometry – Mastering Layer Feature Modification
 linktitle: Modify Layer Features
 second_title: Aspose.GIS .NET API
-description: Explore Aspose.GIS for .NET and master the art of modifying layer features in shapefiles effortlessly.
-Boost your geospatial applications with precision and ease.
+description: Learn how to buffer geometry and modify layer features in shapefiles using Aspose.GIS for .NET – a step‑by‑step guide for precise geospatial data handling.
 weight: 23
+date: 2026-01-07
 url: /net/layer-interaction-and-data-access/modify-layer-features/
 ---